jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 		template<typename OUT, typename IN> using FUTURE = typename PARENT::template FUTURE<OUT, IN>;
 @endcode

-`i2c::I2CDevice` constructor takes 3 arguments:
+`i2c::I2CDevice` constructor takes 4 arguments:
 1. `MANAGER& manager`: this should be passed as is from `MyI2CDevice` constructor
 2. `uint8_t device`: this is the default I2C address of this device (this 7-bits address must be already left-shifted one bit to leave the LSB available for I2C direction read or write)
-3. `Mode<MODE> mode` (`MODE` is a template argument of the constructor, `i2c::I2CMode MODE`): this should be passed one of 2 constants `i2c::I2C_FAST` or `i2c::I2C_STANDARD`) to indicate the best I2C mode (highest frequency) supported by `MyI2CDevice`: this will impact what `MANAGER` type can be used when instantiating `MyI2CDevice` template.
+3. `Mode<MODE> mode` (`MODE` is a template argument of the constructor, `i2c::I2CMode MODE`): this should be passed one of 2 constants `i2c::I2C_FAST` or `i2c::I2C_STANDARD`) to indicate the best I2C mode (highest frequency) supported by `MyI2CDevice`: this will impact what `MANAGER` type can be used when instantiating `MyI2CDevice` template
+4. `bool auto_stop`: this defines whether all chains of commands of `MyI2CDevice` shall automatically be ended with a STOP condition on the I2C bus or not.
+In most cases, the default (`false`) should work, but some devices (e.g. DS1307) do not work properly in 2 chains of commands are not separated by a STOP condition.

 Note that `device` address must be provided at construction time but can optionally be changed later.
 Regarding its I2C address, typically an I2C device falls in one of the following categories: